 The Euro Trekker's super-sticky outsole

-An expert is quite sold on the Euro Trekker's stickiness, its outsole as having a "good balance between aggression and flatness."
-He loves it that it's
+An expert is quite sold on the Euro Trekker's stickiness, describing its outsole as having a "good balance between aggression and flatness."
+He loves it because it's very good for:

 Non-professional reviewers have pretty much the same positive impression of the shoe's stickiness, with one saying that the shoe has a "great outsole for all-weather traction."